CrossKnowledgeIntegration/CrossKnowledgeIntegration.github.io/pages/prerequisites/content-information.md

 ### CrossKnowledge Contents additional Requirements

 95% of CrossKnowledge content will not require any more specific software, including videos and CrossKnowedge Session built with Mohive.
 Some third party content might require Flash Player.
 Please ask us for detailed information.

+Please note that content built with Flash will not be responsive.